 When it comes to developing good study habits, there is a method to all of the madness.
 The type of study habits that you’ve come to practice in high school may not work so well in college.
 However, you can certainly build on those practices to make your study habits more disciplined—because you’ll need to!
 In college, you’ll have more responsibility, but you’ll also have more independence.
 For first-time college students, this could be a challenge to balance.
-That’s why Florida National University (FNU) wants to help prepare all of our students for how they can improve their study habits with these 7 helpful techniques.
+That’s why Florida National University (FNU) wants to help prepare all of our students for how they can improve their study habits with these 11 helpful techniques.

+Study Habit #1.
 Find a good studying spot.

 This is important.
 You need to be in an environment with little to no distractions—an environment that will aid in keeping you focused on your assignments.
 The library has always been a reliable place to get some real academic work done, but if you prefer someplace else, just make sure that you’re set up for success.
 Your university may have other places on campus that will provide you with a nice little studying spot.
 While cafeterias may be quite busy, there are some university campus cafeterias that tend to have just enough silence for students to study while they grab a bite to eat.